jwcarroll/TechnoFattieBlog/_posts/2014-02-11-slaying-the-dragons-of-self-defeat.md

 But first...
 I wanted to tell you a story about getting here.

 When I sat down to write this blog post, it was going to be all about how awesome Jekyll and GitHub Pages were.
 However, something interesting happened while writing.
-I discovered that spending the past several weeks of nights and weekends migrating my blog over had little to do with blogging, and everything to do with overcoming personal obstacles.
+I discovered that spending the past month hacking on this site during my nights and weekends had little to do with blogging, and everything to do with overcoming personal obstacles.

 ### Techno Fattie?
 Seriously?